 For example, if an 800 FICO score gets one $10 medical collection, the score could drop close to a 100 points.
 This effect of this same collection on a 680 FICO score is roughly half: around 50 points.

 Paying the collection does not get any points back in either case.

 Some would think that a 30-day late is just a minor boo-boo.
 After all, maybe it was only on a little department store card with a monthly payment of $15.

-In reality, scores will drop significantly – enough to dramatically change the terms of a mortgage or an auto loan.
-An 800 score will lose up to 70 points on that 30-day late.
-For a 680 credit score, the fall is about 50 points.
+In reality, scores can drop significantly – enough to dramatically change the terms of a mortgage or an auto loan.
+An 800 score could lose up to 70 points on that 30-day late.
+For a 680 credit score, the fall could be 50 points.

 Always remember this, there are no boo-boos in the credit world, only bombs and bigger bombs.
 You must be flawless in paying bills on time; you must avoid anything derogatory.